 Honey (to drizzle over the torrijas)

-The torrijas are best when cold.
-Put them in the fridge for at least a couple of hours before serving.
+Tip: torrijas are best when cold.
+Keep them in the fridge for at least a couple of hours before serving.
 They should be eaten within one day or two, as they will get dry afterwards.